awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 Build a :aws-java-class:`GetObjectRequest <services/s3/model/GetObjectRequest>`
 and supply a bucket name and key name.
-Use the |s3client|'s :methodname:`getObject` method, passing it the :classname:`GetObjectRequest` object and a :classname:`StreamingResponseHandler` object.
+Use the |s3client|'s :methodname:`getObject` method, passing it the :classname:`GetObjectRequest` object and a :classname:`ResponseTransformer` object.
-The :classname:`StreamingResponseHandler` creates a response handler that writes the response content to the specified file or stream.
+The :classname:`ResponseTransformer` creates a response handler that writes the response content to the specified file or stream.

 The following example specifies a file name to write the object content to.